TobiasVanDyk/Casio-VZ-DOS-Programs/Readme.md

 * DO that by pressing SAVE, CARD, Press execute
 * Test by pressing Card button and check if D3 = Ana Strings

-Now switch the slider to its next position and repeat 5 more times...
+Now switch the slide switch to its next position and repeat 4 more times...